 - Server: reduce number of I/O operations to the local storage backend

 CVMFS_NUM_UPLOAD_TASKSparameter for local storage backend

 cvmfs_server migrate to automatically upgrade,

-- Ensure that there are no open transactions and no active replication or garbage collection processes before updating the server software and during the repository layout migration.
+- Ensure that there are no open transactions and garbage collection processes before updating the server software and during the repository layout migration.

 - Install the

 - For each repository: adjust /etc/cvmfs/repositories.d/<REPOSITORY>/client.conf and add the